First Francoism: Alignment with the Axis and acceleration of fascistization (1939–1942)

 When World War II began on September 1, 1939, General Franco was forced to proclaim Spain's "strictest neutrality" due to the precarious economic conditions the country was going through after a civil war that had ended only five months earlier.
-But the German victories over the Netherlands, Belgium and France in June 1940 and the entry into the war of Italy on the side of Germany —on the 10th—, turned the situation around.
+However, the regime provided support to the Axis Powers by allowing German U-boats to refuel in Spanish ports and launched a pro-Nazi propaganda campaign in the Falangist press, in addition to a then-ongoing rearmament program.
+Eventually, the German victories over the Netherlands, Belgium and France in June 1940 and the entry into the war of Italy on the side of Germany —on the 10th—, turned the situation around.
 And so on June 13, 1940, when the Germans were about to enter Paris, General Franco abandoned "strict neutrality" and declared himself "non-belligerent", which was the status Italy had adopted before entering the war.
 The following day the Spanish troops occupied Tangier, an international city that was de facto incorporated into the Spanish Protectorate of Morocco.

 Visit to Berlin of the brother-in-law (cuñadísimo) Ramón Serrano Suñer, accompanied by General Antonio Sagardía, being received by Himmler.

-On October 23, 1940, Franco and Hitler held a meeting in Hendaye to try to resolve the disagreements over the Spanish conditions for their entry into the war on the side of the Axis powers.
+On October 23, 1940, Franco and Hitler held a meeting in Hendaye to fix the terms for Spain's entry into the war on the side of the Axis powers.
 However, after seven hours of meeting Hitler still considered the Spanish demands exorbitant: the return of Gibraltar (after the defeat of the United Kingdom); the cession of French Morocco and a part of French Algeria to Spain plus the French Cameroon that would join the Spanish colony of Equatorial Guinea; the sending of German supplies of food, oil and weapons to alleviate the critical economic and military situation that Spain was suffering.
-Thus the only result of the interview was the signing of a secret protocol in which Franco committed himself to enter the war on a date to be determined by him and in which Hitler only vaguely guaranteed that Spain would receive "territories in Africa".
+Thus the meeting ended in failure and Spain ultimately remained neutral with the only result of the interview was the signing of a secret protocol in which Franco committed himself to enter the war on a date to be determined by him and in which Hitler only vaguely guaranteed that Spain would receive "territories in Africa".
 Another result was that, when Hitler began the invasion of the Soviet Union on June 22, 1941, General Franco decided to send a contingent of volunteer soldiers and officers (some 47,000 men), which would be known as the "Blue Division" (after the color of the Falangist uniform).